Financial-Times/n-es-client/README.md

 ### `.mget(options[, timeout][, dataHandler])`

 Get multiple content items by UUID.
-Returns an array of content sources for the items that were found.
-Allows a custom data handler callback function.
+By default returns an array of content sources for the items that were found but allows an optional custom data handler function.

 #### Example